kanyun157/tuxracer-vr/README.md

 * Lean back to brake and slow down.

 ## Settings
+* F2 or F9 toggles the window to the Rift and back (ONLY for extended mode).
-* SPACE bar recenters the view to the current HMD orientation.
+* SPACE: recenter the view to the current HMD orientation.
-* Up/Down arrows changes distance behind tux.
+* Up/Down arrows change the distance behind tux.
-* Right/Left changes the angle above/behind tux.
+* Right/Left: change the angle above/behind tux.
-* h: cycles through different modes of heads up display.
+* h: cycle through different modes of heads up display.
- * Off -> World Relative -> FPS toggle -> Stuck to Face -> Off
+ * hud cycles: Off -> World Relative -> FPS toggle -> Stuck to Face -> Off
-* w/s: increases/decreases IPD.
+* w/s: increase/decrease IPD.
-* a/d: increases/decreases player speed.
+* a/d: increase/decrease player speed.
-* '1,2,3,4' flips between preset camera positions.
+* '1,2,3,4' flip between preset camera positions.
 * F3-F8 toggles display of elements in the course.
 * ESC quits the level.